searchwork/nwt-reading/README.md

 [<img src="https://get.microsoft.com/images/en-us%20dark.svg" alt="Download from the Microsoft Store" height="40">](https://apps.microsoft.com/detail/9nck2v3sj69f?mode=direct)
 [<img src="docs/pwa.svg" alt="Launch as Web App" height="40">](https://nwtreading.searchwork.org)

+## Contributing

+We welcome and encourage contributions to NWT Reading!
+Whether you're fixing a bug, suggesting a new feature, or improving the documentation, your help is greatly appreciated.

+If you're interested in contributing, please take a moment to review our [Contribution Guidelines](CONTRIBUTING.md).
+They provide detailed instructions on how to get started, coding standards, and other important information.
+We've tried to make it as easy as possible for you to contribute, and we're always happy to answer any questions you may have.

+Your contributions help us make NWT Reading a better resource for everyone.
+We believe that by working together, we can create a powerful tool for accessing and studying the Bible.

 ## Frequently Asked Questions

 ### Does the NWT Reading app meet the Terms of Use of the jw.org site?